wdweeda/ARIbrain/README.md

 - `mask`: the map of logicals (not mandatory, but useful),
 - `Statmap`: the map of statistics (usually z-scores or t-values).

 The function accepts input map formats of character file names or 3D arrays.
-Therefore the minimal sintax is
+Therefore the minimal syntax is
 `ARI(Pmap, clusters)`

-## Define clusters
+### Define clusters

 The clusters can be defined *a priori*, on the basis of previous knowledges or on the basis of anatomical regions.
 Clusters of such a kind are usually called ROIs.
 There are no limitations to the number of ROIs that can be evaluated in the same analysis; the lower bounds for each ROI is valid simultaneously for all estimates (i.e. corrected for multiplicity).

 Even more interestingly, the clusters can be defined on the basis of the same data.
-This is true, since `ARI` allows for circular analysis, still controlling for multiplicity of inferences.
+This is valid as `ARI` allows for circular analysis, still controlling for multiplicity of inferences.

 ### Create `cluster.nii.gz` with FSL